The art of relaxation! – Istanbul, Turkey. (Photo copyright © by Kaj Halberg)

-For a long time, the Golden Retriever in the picture below, in Reedsport, Oregon, was watching a confiding Townsend’s chipmunk (Neotamias townsendii), later sniffing it without harming it. – Chipmunks and many other squirrels are described on the page Animals – Mammals: Squirrels.
+For a long time, this Golden Retriever, encountered in Reedsport, Oregon, was watching a confiding Townsend’s chipmunk (Neotamias townsendii), later sniffing it without harming it. – Chipmunks and many other squirrels are described on the page Animals – Mammals: Squirrels.
 (Photo copyright © by Kaj Halberg)

 The small Border terrier was bred to accompany fox hunters on horseback.
 It was big enough to keep up with the horses and small enough to enter burrows of foxes and chase them out for the hunters to shoot.
 The foxhounds, which also accompanied the hunters, were too large to enter fox dens.

 Border terriers, adult and pup, surrounded by fallen leaves of sweet cherry (Prunus avium), Funen, Denmark.
 (Photos copyright © by Kaj Halberg)